bonkerstree/ToyRobot/Readme.txt

 How to run:
-    Go to ..\ToyRobot\Release and run ToyRobot.exe
+    Go to ..\Release and run ToyRobot.exe

 Source Code: ToyRobot
 Source code solution: ToyRobot.sln